inzamulhaque1/A1-TypeScrip/README.md

 // handleStatus('invalid'); // Error: Argument of type '"invalid"' is not assignable to parameter of type 'Status'.
 ```

-In this example, the `Status` type restricts the `status` parameter to `'success'`, `'error'`, or `'loading'`.
-TypeScript's compiler ensures only valid values are used, preventing runtime errors.

 ### Intersection Types
 Intersection types combine multiple types into a single type using the `&` operator, requiring an object to satisfy all properties of the combined types.